bluenote-1577/skani/README.md

 ### ANI calculations for small genomes/reads

-skani is not necessarily designed for comparing long-reads or small contigs, but it seems to work relatively well for ANI.
+skani is not necessarily designed for comparing long-reads or small contigs, but it seems to work relatively well for ANI when the reads/contigs are long enough.

 - skani can not classify short-reads.
 Use a taxonomic classifier such as kraken for this.
 - skani can not compare sets of short-reads.
 Use Mash or sourmash for this.